 BIC: That’s it.

-DeGraff: We’ve been discussing the Haitian Kreyòl alphabet, which has been Haiti’s official alphabet since 1979, an orthography system for graphing with 32 letters.
-It lists the letters and how to write in Haitian Kreyòl, and how to map sounds to letters.
+DeGraff: We’ve been discussing the Kreyòl alphabet, which has been Haiti’s official alphabet since 1979, a spelling system that uses 32 letters.
+This system establishes the basic rules for mapping the sounds of Kreyòl into letters, and vice-versa.
 It’s a beautiful system.